Meowlory3579/tech-blog/README.md

 WHEN I am idle on the site for more than a set time, THEN I am able to view posts and comments but I am prompted to log in again before I can add, update, or delete posts.

 ## Installation for development
+Install Node.js, if needed.

+Create a .gitignore file and include "node_modules", ".env", ".vscode", "package-lock.json", and ".DS_Store" in it, so that these files aren't tracked or uploaded to GitHub.
+Be sure to create your .gitignore file before installing any npm dependencies.

+Make sure that your repo includes a package.json with the required dependencies.
+You can create one by running "npm init" when you first set up the project, before installing any dependencies.

-npm i express-handlebars
+Install the following dependencies: npm i express-handlebars
 npm i mysql2
 npm i sequelize